presidento/scripthelper/README.md

 scripthelper.bootstrap()

-warnings.warn("This user warning should be captured.") raise RuntimeError("This exception should be handled.")
+warnings.warn("This user warning will be captured.") raise RuntimeError("This exception should be handled.")
 ```

+(The local variables will be displayed in stack trace.)